-General Shriver has submitted to me very comprehensive reports on the Administration of the National Military Department, Sons of Veterans Reserve, but I am still looking forward to his ANNUAL report to this Encampment, and to that of The Adjutant General.
+General Shriver has submitted to me very comprehensive reports on the Administration of the National Military Department, Sons of Veteran Reserve, but I am still looking forward to his ANNUAL report to the Encampment, and to that of The Adjutant General.

-I have suggested to General Shriver that DUES and FEES FOR COM-MISSIONS be increased, to try to make the Reserves more self-supporting, but until this can be implemented, I recommend (1) that the sum of One Hundred Fifty (\$150.00) Dollars be paid to the National Military Department to partly cover the cost of Administration of the Sons of Veterans Reserve.
+I have suggested to General Shriver that DUES and FEES FOR COMISSIONS be increased, to try to make the Reserves more self-supp the but until this can be implemented, I recommend (1) that the sum Hundred Fifty (\$150.00) Dollars he paid to the National Multary Department of partly cover the cost of Administration of the Sons of Reserve regarded as an ELITE unit, similar to the OLD GUARD of New York,

-For several years we have had problems with the PENNSYLVANIA BRIGADE, such as failure to submit reports and dues, lack of communication with Units in the Pennsylvania Brigade, and a TOTAL LACK OF RESPECT AND COOPERATION with the National Military Department, Sons of Veterans Reserve.
+RECADE such as failure to submit reports and dues, lack of Units are Pennsylvania Brigade, and a TOTA RESPECT AND COOPERATION with the National Military of ment, Sons of Veterans Reserve.

-Therefore, I recommend (2) that the PENNSYLVANIA BRIGADE be regarded as an ELITE unit, similar to the OLD GUARD of New York, answerable ONLY to ITSELF and the Pennsylvania Department, Sons of Union Veterans of the Civil War, and that UNITS within the Department of Pennsylvania be given their choice of joining EITHER the Pennsylvania Brigade (with their consent) or the Second Military District, Sons of Veterans Reserve.
+Union Veterans of the Civil War, and that UNITS within the Department of Pennsylvania be given their choice of joining EITHER the Pennsylvania Brigade (with their consent) or the Second Military District, Sons of Veterans Reserve.

-During the past year, I have investigated thoroughly the formation, hy General Shriver, of TWO BRIGADES within the Department of New York, and have come to the conclusion that it would be in the best interest of the Sons of Veterans Reserve to RETAIN the two Brigades, and I hereby recommend (3) that this be done.
+During the past year, I have investigated thoroughly the formation hy General Shriver, of TWO BRIGADES within the Department of New York, and have come to the conclusion that it would be in the best interest of the Sons of Veterans Reserve to RETAIN the two Brigades, and I hereby recommend (3) that this be done.